 - a speech-language pathologist if you’re having problems with speech, swallowing, or breathing

 - whole grains

 - lean protein

 Here are some other diet tips to consider:

-USDA Dietary Guidelines for Americans, the recommended intake is at least 25 grams of fiber each day for women and 38 grams of fiber each day for men.
+USDA Dietary Guidelines for Americans, the recommended intake is at least 25 grams of fiber each day for women ages 31–50 and 31 grams of fiber each day for men in the same age range.
 This helps promote good bowel function.